 The heart behind my work is simple and pure: I want you to spend your time celebrating with friends and family, focusing on achieving your goals in the workplace, and being decisive in your life.
 I want you to experience courage when faced with conflict and balance as you build new relationships — and to be empowered by your outcomes and solutions.

 I believe at the core of change is solid relationship building and am aware of the need for effective conflict resolution strategies in communities and workplaces.
 I create safe spaces individuals to address their issues by interrupting the harm cycle caused by conflict and transforming the way they communicate and relate to each other.
 As a result, my clients establish and maintain camaraderie, they experience more healing than harm in relationships, and they build resilience which increases their ability to bounce back after challenges.

-I am currently the Program Coordinator, thought-partner, and conflict team collaborator at SEEDS Community Resolution Center after joining the organization as a volunteer mediator in 2016.
-I worked for seven years as an educator then transitioned to the legal profession in legal support positions at Camille King Collaborative Law & Mediation and Disability Rights California, respectively.
-In addition to her work in Berkeley, I am one of six team members developing an intensive racial and cultural conflict training program with the Center for Understanding in Conflict based in Marin.
-I am thrilled to expand my work into the area of athletics to continue helping individuals and teams develop lasting resolution through trusted processes and strategies.
+I am currently the Program Coordinator, thought partner, and mediator at SEEDS Community Resolution Center.
+I worked for seven years as an educator before transitioning to the legal profession, gaining valuable knowledge in the areas of family law, mediation, and disability rights.
+I am one of six team members developing an intensive racial and cultural conflict training program with the Center for Understanding in Conflict based in Marin where I also serve as a Board Member.